LifeBlock/LifeBlock-T1G6/README.md

 Ensure that you have metamask plugin install on your browser.

 Go the development.js (BackEnd/development.js) and change the address in accounts[0] to your own address.
-You would now the the owner of the contract.
+You would now be the the owner of the contract.

 Test case 1: Using BlockLife as an institution